When it comes to healthy side dishes for a holiday meal or any busy weeknight, this Herb Whole Roasted Cauliflower is always a winner.

 Instructions

-- Preheat to 450 degrees and line a baking sheet with foil.
+- Preheat to 350°F and line a baking sheet with foil.

-- Remove the leaves from the cauliflower, then trim the stem flush with the bottom of the head so the cauliflower sits flat on the prepared baking sheet.
+- Remove the leaves from the cauliflower, then trim the stem flush with the bottom of the head so the cauliflower sits flat on the prepared baking sheet, bulb side up.

 - In a medium bowl, whisk together yogurt through ground black pepper.
 Zest lemon and then add fresh lemon juice.
 Set aside 1/2 cup of yogurt sauce, keep refrigerated until ready to serve.